SS Bucknell Victory: War Relief and Seacowboys

 In 1946 after World War II the Bucknell Victory was converted to a livestock ship, also called a cowboy ship.
 From 1945 to 1947 the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
 These "seagoing cowboys" made about 360 trips on 73 different ships.
 The Heifers for Relief project was started by the Church of the Brethren in 1942; in 1953 this became Heifer International.
 The SS Bucknell Victory was one of these ships, known as cowboy ships, as she moved livestock across the Atlantic Ocean.
 The Bucknell Victory made five trip and she took 780 horses, several thousand baby chicks and hay bales to Poland on each trip.
-Bucknell Victory moved horses, heifers, and mules as well as a some chicks, rabbits, and goats.
+Bucknell Victory moved horses, heifers, and mules as well as some chicks, rabbits, and goats.
 In 1947 with her war and relief work done she was laid up in the James River as part of the National Defense Reserve Fleet.
 In 1950 a new war was starting in the Far East so she was removed from the Reserve Fleet.